Princess Isabella of Parma: Adolescence in Parma

 Isabella (standing, in a light purple dress) with her family in 1757, at the age of 16.

 With the 1748 Treaty of Aix-la-Chapelle, Isabella's father became duke of Parma, a title formerly belonging to his mother's family.
 Isabella and her mother arrived in Parma on 20 November 1749.
 The duchy was impoverished, its palaces in ruins.
-Whereas Isabella thought highly of Spaniards and the French, she considered Italians to be 'ignorant of the art of thinking' and wanted to leave the country immediately.
-Her mother, resenting her low status and relative poverty, focused on arranging prestigious marriages for her children.
-She visited Versailles twice to negotiate a match for Isabella, between August 1752 and October 1753, then in the summer of 1757, when she died.
-Both times, her husband and children stayed in Parma.
+Whereas Isabella thought highly of Spaniards and the French, she considered Italians to be “ignorant of the art of thinking” and immediately wanted to leave.

 Isabella's home in Parma, the Palazzo del Giardino.

 Isabella's parents had two children in 1751: Ferdinand on 20 January and Luisa on 9 December, to whom their mother showed more affection.
 Isabella seems not to have been jealous and to have enjoyed having company.
+Her mother, resenting her low status and relative poverty, focussed on arranging prestigious marriages for her children.
+She visited Versailles twice to negotiate a match for Isabella, first between August 1752 and October 1753, then in the summer of 1757, when she died.
+Both times, her husband and children stayed in Parma.

 During Madame Infante's absences, Isabella reported on her siblings' well-being to their father and maternal grandmother.
-The Duke lived apart from his children for seven months every year in the Ducal Palace of Colorno to be closer to the best hunting grounds.
+The Infante Philip lived apart from his children for seven months every year to be closer to the best hunting grounds in the Ducal Palace of Colorno.
 Isabella sent short notes to him on the sleeping habits and teething of the two infants.
-Between November and April, Philip lived with his younger children in the Palazzo della Pilotta, while Isabella stayed with her aya in the Palazzo del Giardino.
+Between November and April, Philip lived with his younger children in the Palazzo della Pilotta and Isabella stayed with her aya in the Palazzo del Giardino.

 Ferdinand, Isabella's brother on a portrait from between 1765 and 1769.

 While Isabella certainly exchanged letters with her mother, these have been lost.
-Around this time, her friends questioned Madame Infante about her coldness towards her eldest child.
-She replied that her 'character was too serious' to 'make a friend of [her] daughter'.
-She believed that Isabella should be 'satisfied' with the affection shown to her because of Madame Infante's 'cold nature'.
-She was officially urged by the Marshal of France, Adrien-Maurice de Noailles, to show more love to Isabella, as it was feared that rumours about her cold treatment could diminish the chances of a politically advantageous marriage.
-The French ambassador to Parma assured Noailles that more attention was being paid to Isabella, while Madame Infante protested her maternal love: 'all the world must see [...] how much I love her.
-For those who know me, it is certain'.
+Around this time, her French friends questioned Madame Infante about her coldness towards her eldest child.
+She replied that her own “character was too serious” to “make a friend of [her] daughter” and she believed that Isabella should be “satisfied” with the affection shown to her Madame Infante's “cold nature” did not allow for more.
+The Marshal of France, Adrien-Maurice de Noailles, officially urged Madame Infante to show more love to Isabella as it was feared that rumours about her cold treatment could diminish the chances of a politically advantageous marriage.
+The French ambassador to Parma assured Noailles that more attention was being paid to Isabella, while Madame Infante protested that “all the world must see […] how much I love her.
+For those who know me, it is certain”.